Greenberg (film): Plot

 After Florence and Roger finally have sex, he yells at her for pursuing him when he does not want to become involved.
 The next day, a remorseful Roger calls Florence, who confesses that she is due to have an abortion the following day.
 Roger offers to take her; since he does not drive, Ivan drives them to the clinic, where she undergoes general anaesthesia and stays overnight.

-Back at the house, Roger's college-age niece, Sara has turned up.
-Leaving for Australia in the morning with her friend, Muriel, they throw a house party with dozens of their friends, with whom Roger does drugs.
+Back at the house, Roger's college-aged niece Sara visits.
+Leaving for Australia in the morning with her friend Muriel, they throw a house party with dozens of their friends, with whom Roger does drugs.
 Ivan arrives and gets into an argument with Roger, finally voicing his feelings over their lost record deal.
 Roger confesses he had no idea his personal concerns would end the band, for which he feels immense guilt.
 They bemoan that they have ended up in lives they did not plan to have, though Ivan has made peace with his.
 Having learned from Florence that Roger had been hospitalized, and having been through a similar experience himself, Ivan laments that they could have helped each other.
-He leaves, declaring that they never truly talk, and saddened Roger never made an effort to know Ivan's son.
+He leaves, declaring that they never truly talk, and saddened that Roger never made an effort to know Ivan's son.
 Dejected and inebriated, Roger leaves a long voicemail for Florence, confessing that he really likes her.

-The next day, Roger jumps at Sara's invitation to accompany her to Australia.
-He convinces the neighbors to take care of Mahler, but on the way to the airport, changes his mind.
+The next day, Roger accepts Sara and Muriel's invitation to accompany them to Australia.
+He convinces the neighbors to take care of Mahler, but on the way to the airport, he changes his mind.
 Instead, he goes to meet Florence at the clinic, and they return to her apartment.
-The film closes as she listens to Roger's voicemail.
+There, she listens to Roger's voicemail.

 Cast

 Production

 The story was developed by Jennifer Jason Leigh and Noah Baumbach.
-In a departure from Baumbach’s previous New York-set films, the story was to be set in Los Angeles.
+In a departure from Baumbach's previous New York-set films, the story was to be set in Los Angeles.

-Ben Stiller was cast as the titular Greenberg, having been a fan of Baumbach’s work.
-Said Stiller, "Noah’s work is very detailed and goes into specifics on the characters; it’s all written on the page.
+Ben Stiller was cast as the titular Greenberg, having been a fan of Baumbach's work.
+Stiller said, "Noah's work is very detailed and goes into specifics on the characters; it's all written on the page.
 We rehearsed a lot; it really has to be said as written.
-So there was hardly any improvisation on the shoot and that was exciting – not having the burden of having to come up with something to try to make it better.
+So there was hardly any improvisation on the shoot and that was exciting — not having the burden of having to come up with something to try to make it better.
 What I had to do was to make sure that I would get the rhythm of his dialogue, his lines, to work.
-Some sequences – 4-6 pages in the script – were like doing little plays."
+Some sequences — 4–6 pages in the script — were like doing little plays."
 The film was the first of multiple collaborations between Stiller and Baumbach.

 Principal photography was completed within seven weeks.
-Specific Los Angeles locations were written into the film, including Lucy’s El Adobe restaurant, the Runyon Canyon hiking trails, the Fairfax district along Melrose Avenue, and the Highland Gardens Hotel.
+Specific Los Angeles locations were written into the film, including Lucy's El Adobe restaurant, the Runyon Canyon hiking trails, the Fairfax district along Melrose Avenue, and the Highland Gardens Hotel.